Tick, tick, tick.

-You tell one teacher to fuck-off and they stick you in detention for an hour at the end of the day... which means I am stuck sitting in this hard-assed chair until 4:30.
-4:30, I mean isn't it illegal or something to forcefully detain someone against their will in school past 3:30?
+You tell one teacher to fuck-off and they stick you in detention for an hour at the end of the day... which means I was stuck sitting in this hard-assed chair until four-thirty.
+Four freakin thirty, I mean wasn't it illegal or something to forcefully detain someone against their will in school past three-thirty?

-500 million gazillion hours later that bloody clock finally caught up with the rest of the world.
-Less than 5 minutes later I was speeding my baby into the gravel of the middle school's parking lot, scanning the area for my little brother.
-I spot him sitting dejectedly on the bleachers; shoulders slouched, brown hair blocking his face as he looks down at his feet.
-I know he heard me arrive (you don't have to have a hunter's ears to hear the Impala's engine rumble), which means that Sammy knows I'm here but has no interest in making his way over, not a good sign.
+Five-hundred million gazillion hours later that bloody clock finally caught up with the rest of the world.
+Less than five minutes after that I was speeding my baby into the gravel of the middle school's parking lot, scanning the area for my little brother.
+I spotted him sitting dejectedly on the bleachers; shoulders slouched, brown hair blocking his face as he looked down at his feet.
+I knew he heard me arrive (you don't have to have a hunter's ears to hear the Impala's engine rumble), which meant that Sammy knew I was here but had no interest in making his way over, not a good sign.

-Sam makes no movement to acknowledge my arrival, not even when I climb halfway up the bleachers and plop down beside him.
+Sam made no movement to acknowledge my arrival, not even when I climbed halfway up the bleachers and plopped down beside him.

-I am trying to figure what to say, deciding whether I should start out with apologizing or try and avoid chick-flick moments with a sarcastic comment or two, luckily Sam was the first to speak.
+I was trying to figure what to say, deciding whether I should start out with apologizing or try and avoid a chick-flick moment with a sarcastic comment or two, luckily Sam was the first to speak.

 "Hey kiddo, what's going on?"
-I asked, maintaining my casual air, but wanting to know what was going on in the little squirt's head to make his shoulders hunch in such away.
+I asked, maintaining my casual air, but wanting to figure out what was going on in the little squirt's head to make his shoulders hunch in such away.